Show by Label

 During all these operations, keep the screen protector foil on, or apply it again.
 It will prevent you from scratching or smutching the glass.
 Use gloves when appropriate.

-Remove the 4 M2 screws and standoffs.
-Keep the 4 screws, but we will not need the standoffs.
-You need 8 extra M2 nuts and 4 M2 washers to prepare to mount the contraption on the font panel.
+Remove the four M2 screws and standoffs.
+Keep the four screws, but we will not need the standoffs.
+You need eight extra M2 nuts and four M2 washers to prepare to mount the contraption on the font panel.

 Add an M2 nut to the M2 screws.
 Stick them through the hole of the board, and add an M2 washer and then another M2 nut.
 Tighten loosely.
 The M2 washer is needed to create some extra space between the glass of the OLED and the Front Panel, so don’t skip it.
 You may otherwise break the OLED display.
-Do this for all the 4 holes of the OLED board.
+Do this for all the 4 holes of the OLED board so it looks like the pictures below.
+The four nuts will be glued to the PCB pads.

 You can now position the OLED board to the back of the Front Panel and check the fit.
-It should slide on the 4 nuts, not the glass.
+It should slide on the four nuts, not the glass.

 Before you do the next steps, I suggest you practice the next moves once or twice to make sure you can position the OLED properly without tangling the wires or moving the OLED display that you just glued in position.
 If you are not happy using Superglue, then use normal glue that you can still move a bit, but you then should tape the two together and let it dry for a few hours.